 Repetitive stress on the feet can cause chronic pain that diminishes your mobility and quality of life.
 At North Florida Foot & Ankle Specialists in Gainesville and Lake City, Florida, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, diagnose and treat a wide range of sports injuries in children and adults.
-If foot pain affects your ability to play sports comfortably, call North Florida Foot & Ankle Specialists or book an appointment online today.
+If foot pain affects your ability to play sports comfortably, call North Florida Foot & Ankle Specialists today.

 Sports injuries occur during physical activity.
 While anybody can develop a sports injury, athletes are particularly vulnerable to foot and ankle damage.
 The foot and ankle surgeons at North Florida Foot & Ankle Specialists treat sports injuries in individuals of all ages, including children.